 eXtremeDB transaction logging adds recoverability to an in-memory database by writing database changes into a transaction log on persistent media.
 Logging may be set to different levels of transaction durability, allowing system designers to make intelligent trade-offs between performance and risk of unrecoverable transactions.

 With the eXtremeDB embedded database version 2.3 and all subsequent versions, McObject increases the options for persistence with the introduction of transaction logging – a process that journals changes made to a database (by transactions), as they are made.
 With transaction logging enabled, the eXtremeDB runtime captures database changes and writes them to a file known as a transaction log.
 In the event of a hardware or software failure, the eXtremeDB runtime can recover the database using the log.
-Logging is performed through periodic checkpoints, where the image of the in-memory database is saved to persistent storage, and all intermediate changes to the database are written to the log files.
+Logging is performed through periodic checkpoints, where the image of the in-memory database (IMDS) is saved to persistent storage, and all intermediate changes to the database are written to the log files.
 In this way, the RAM database is made persistent.

 Transaction logging does not alter the all-in-memory architecture of eXtremeDB, which retains a performance advantage over disk-based databases.
 Read performance is unaffected by transaction logging and write performance will far exceed write performance of traditional disk-based databases.